kwonjo/physical-computing-final/README.md

 #### Code

-1. Define values (I worked on infrared sensor, the two buttons for changing the pages, and HTML for changing the pages)
+1. Define values (I worked on infrared sensor, the two buttons for changing the pages, and javascript for changing the pages)
 ```c++
 // Servo motor(Sun comes up)
 Servo myservo;  // create servo object to control a servo